 We have only one staff person in the office and cannot afford to hire another.
 How can we implement a system of checks and balances?

 Whether you have many employees or only one, no person should have complete access to all funds and resources, unlimited authority, or be free from supervision and regular review.
 You will have to implement procedures for recording all income received and deposited, for approving expenditures, for reviewing records on a regular basis, and for limiting authority.
 Some examples of such procedures include:

 What are some of the risks of failing to have proper controls in place?

 How can you ensure that your internal control system is working?

-Symptoms of misuse of funds include:
+Signs indicating possible misuse of funds include:

 What should you do if misuse of resources is suspected?